mswoff/Image-Completion-on-CIFAR-10/README.md

 3. Create folders data/32x32_CIFAR, data/32x32_CIFAR/test_imgs, data/32x32_CIFAR/train_imgs, data/32x32_CIFAR/valid_imgs
 4. Run build_dataset.py
 5. Run run.py to train model

-  specify model with -m
+    a. specify model with -m
-  specify learning rate with -l
+    b. specify learning rate with -l
-  specify number of epochs to train for with -n can restore model from a previous training instance with -r "path to .ckpt"
+    c. specify number of epochs to train for with -n
+    d. can restore model from a previous training instance with -r "path to .ckpt"

 6. Run predict_images.py to output random images and the model's predictions specify model with -m